yitercel/aipartnerupflow/docs/api/http.md

 **Notes:**
 - This endpoint implements the A2A Protocol standard
+- All task management operations (CRUD, query, execution, cancellation, copy) are now fully supported through the A2A Protocol `/` route
+- Method naming: Use `tasks.execute` (recommended) or `execute_task_tree` (backward compatible) for task execution
 - When `push_notification_config` is provided, the server executes tasks asynchronously and sends updates to the callback URL
 - When `metadata.stream` is true, progress updates are sent via EventQueue (SSE/WebSocket).
 For JSON-RPC `tasks.execute`, use `use_streaming=true` instead.
+- All task management methods return A2A Protocol Task objects with real-time status updates via `TaskStatusUpdateEvent`
 - Task execution follows dependency order and priority scheduling
 - All tasks in a tree must have the same `user_id` (or be accessible by the authenticated user)
 - All responses include `protocol: "a2a"` in Task metadata and event data to identify this as an A2A Protocol response